LeonDLotter/NiSpace/README.rst

 *Spatial (alteration) patterns observed in MRI images may often reflect function and dysfunction of underlying biological systems.
 This applies equally to function and structure, on the surface or in the volumetric space, and to typical as well as disordered brain-anatomical and functional patterns.*

 In recent years, several methods have been developed to compare spatial patterns between brain maps.
 In the simplest case, two brain maps are correlated with each other at the voxel- or parcel-level.
 The resulting correlation coefficient reflects the degree to which the two maps share a spatial pattern.
 We refer to this spatial correlation as "*colocalization*".

-The ``NiSpace`` (NeuroImaging Spatial Colocalization Environment) toolbox aims to provide the most comprehensive, yet easy-to-use and flexible framework for colocalization estimation, significance testing, and visualization to date.
+The ``NiSpace`` (NeuroImaging Spatial Colocalization Environment) toolbox aims to provide the most comprehensive, yet easy-to-use and flexible framework to date for:

+* neuroimaging data retrieval in standard imaging spaces,
+* transformations between imaging spaces,
+* estimation of spatial colocalizations using uni- and multivariate methods,
+* multi-method non-parametric significance testing,
+* and publication-ready visualization.

-``NiSpace`` is under development and its `documentation <https://nispace.readthedocs.io/>`_ currently is (very) incomplete.
+``NiSpace`` is under development and its `documentation <https://nispace.readthedocs.io/>`_ currently is incomplete.
 We welcome anyone who would like to give it a try – your feedback is highly appreciated!

 Installation